devgateway/www.developmentgateway.org/_posts/2009-09-19-drc-tackles-the-aid-information-challenge.md

 created: 1253340031
 old_path: news/drc-tackles-aid-information-challenge
 title: DRC Tackles the Aid Information Challenge
-lede: Staff members of the Ministry of Finance for the Democratic Republic of the Congo training to use the Aid Management Platform.
+excerpt: Staff members of the Ministry of Finance for the Democratic Republic of the Congo training to use the Aid Management Platform.
 ---